Neuro Linguistic Programming

 Our beliefs are the cause of our reality.
 The outside world is the effect of what we are thinking.
 However, to change something – we are taught to try to influence the outside world, other people and circumstances.
 Our educational system is based on it.
 It just doesn’t work too well.
 Why?
 When something happens to us, we remember it and learn a particular behavior in response to what happened.
 Each time something similar happens, our physical and emotional reactions attached to the memory are repeated.
 In some cases these reactions are unhealthy.

-So if you want to change the outside world, because it doesn’t give you the pictures that make you happy, you have to change your inside world, the world of your beliefs.
+If you want to change the outside world, you have to change the map on the inside world, the world of your beliefs and values.

 Hypnosis is an altered state of consciousness, a state of relaxation and is used as a powerful tool for transformation in NLP.